Use WELCOME10 for 10% OFF your first order

 What is the shelf life of seeds once opened?

 Reseal after each use and store cool and dry.
 Opened packets used within 6 months rarely show viability decline.
 After 12 months, do a germination test (sow 10 seeds on wet paper towel, count sprouts after 3 days).
+If you buy open-pollinated varieties, you can also save seeds from mature plants — our seed saving guide covers the full process for sunflower, radish, mustard, and fenugreek.

 Can I buy seeds in bulk for cheaper?